Santa Maria, California: Tri-tip and Santa Maria-style barbecue

 Santa Maria-style barbecue is a regional culinary tradition rooted in the Santa Maria Valley.
 The tri-tip steak has its roots in Santa Maria.
 Tri-tip is a cut of beef from the bottom sirloin.
 It is a small triangular muscle, usually 1.5 to 2.5 lb per side of beef.
 In the United States, this cut was typically used for ground beef or sliced into steaks until the late 1950s, when it became a local specialty in Santa Maria.
 "Santa Maria-style" barbecue is usually used in reference to the seasoning of tri-tip or other meats (most notably top sirloin, or "top block") when rubbed with salt, pepper, and spices and cooked whole on a rotisserie or grilled over local red oak wood.
 The side dishes complementing a typical "Santa Maria-style" barbecue generally consist of garlic bread, pinquito beans, and a salad.

+According to Food & Wine, Santa Maria–style barbecue is “one of the state’s most iconic regional specialties.
+Today, it is considered a central part of the region’s cultural identity and has been recognized as one of California’s most historically significant barbecue traditions.

 Sunset Magazine's August 2013 issue features a 10-page spread on Santa Maria Style BBQ, crowning Santa Maria as "The West's Best BBQ Town".